hasahmed/Pillow/docs/reference/PixelAccess.rst

         multi-band images

         :param xy: The pixel coordinate, given as (x, y).
-        :param value: The pixel value.
+        :param color: The pixel value in tuple form according to its mode (r, g, b) for RGB

   .. method:: getpixel(self, xy):